 Post-disaster assessments by the Kerala State Disaster Management Authority (2024) indicated that areas of intensive land-use changes for tourism infrastructure and housing were the most affected during the 2024 Wayanad landslides.
 Slope cutting, quarrying, and unregulated construction were cited as exacerbating factors in studies after the 2018 Idukki and Munnar landslides.
 Therefore, in the Western Ghats, the interaction between land modification and extreme rainfall forms a compound hazard.

-Recognizing tourism as one of the drivers of slope vulnerability necessitates strict enforcement of Ecologically Sensitive Area guidelines, moratoria on construction in hazard-prone zones, and carrying capacity assessments before approving fresh ventures.
+Recognizing tourism as one of the drivers of slope vulnerability necessitates strict enforcement of ecologically sensitive area guidelines, moratoria on construction in hazard-prone zones, and carrying capacity assessments before approving fresh ventures.
 The incorporation of eco-restoration, bioengineering solutions, and community-based monitoring in tourism planning attenuates the cumulative impact of human activity on fragile slopes.
-The Responsible Tourism Mission could thus assume a pivotal role in propagating low-impact, locally managed models of tourism with least ecological footprints.
+The responsible tourism mission could thus assume a pivotal role in propagating low-impact, locally managed models of tourism with least ecological footprints.

-Kerala's series of environmental catastrophes, particularly the 2018 floods, 2019 landslides, and the 2024 Wayanad disaster, reflect a mix of climatic extremes combined with unsustainable land use.
+Kerala's series of environmental catastrophes, particularly the 2018 floods, 2019 landslides and the 2024 Wayanad disaster, reflect a mix of climatic extremes combined with unsustainable land use.
 According to the Indian Meteorological Department, increased rainfall variability has been induced by climate change, while local ecological studies indicate a reduction in forest cover and soil compaction as aggravating factors.

 The landslides in Wayanad this year were very destructive, engulfing whole settlements and affecting the tourism sector in that region.
 This eventually resulted in low tourist arrivals, which affects the people's livelihoods based on hotels, guides, and handicrafts.
 This mirrors earlier disasters; for instance, the tourism sector's contribution to Kerala's State GDP fell temporarily post-2018, reflecting its vulnerability to environmental shocks.